NahyeonAn/pyAPEP/docs/source/Examples.rst

 The goal of this example is the find best adsorbent among three adsorbents by comparing PSA perfomances.
 Adsorbent candidates are Zeolite 13X, 5A and activated carbon.
 All adsorbents and its pressure-uptake data could be found in literatures.
 This example contains isotherm fitting with given data(.csv), isotherm validation, development of mixture isotherm for each adsorbent, and ideal PSA simulation.

-**First, import pyAPEP package and other python packages for data treatment and visualization**
+**Before we start, import pyAPEP package and other python packages for data treatment and visualization.
+Also, users need to download the adsorption data files for three adsobents**

 .. code-block:: python